rune/rune/docs/docs/advanced/game-over.md

 # Game Over

-When your game ends, you should call [`Rune.gameOver(options)`](../api-reference.md#runegameoveroptions) to inform Rune that the game ended.
-As a result, Rune will overlay a standardized game over popup to the user.
+When your game ends, you should call [`Dusk.gameOver(options)`](../api-reference.md#duskgameoveroptions) to inform Dusk that the game ended.
+As a result, Dusk will overlay a standardized game over popup to the user.

 This popup contents will vary depending on the options you pass.
 The main choice is whether the game has winners/losers or assigns each player a score.